Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 • To create cozy or intimate atmospheres.

-• Perfect for relieving stress or promoting relaxation at the end of the day.
+• Perfect for reducing stress or promoting relaxation at the end of the day.

-• This light tends towards neutral white then blue, close to daylight at midday.
+• This light tends towards neutral white then blue, close to the clarity of daylight at midday.

-• It energizes, stimulates concentration and accentuates contrasts, which helps you stay alert and productive.
+• It energizes, stimulates concentration and accentuates contrasts, which helps to stay alert and productive.

 Where to use it?